Sheina Amir

 Meaghan McClure

-Under the Crosses: The Remains of the First World War is an investigation into military death and burial during the period of 1914 to 1918, with a focus on what happened to the bodies of those killed in combat on the Western Front.
-The public outreach component of this project will include a subject-specific lecture to local high school history students.
+Under the Crosses: The Remains of the First World War investigates military death and burial during the period of 1914 to 1918, with a focus on what happened to the bodies of those killed in combat on the Western Front.
+The public outreach component of this project includes a subject-specific lecture to local high school history students.
 (Professor Benjamin Hett, History)

 Bernadette Mustacchio

-Contraception, Abortion, and Reproductive Rights in Ancient Rome seeks to prove that the moralization of abortion in Ancient Rome is due mainly to concerns over granting autonomy to Roman women, which would in turn grant them an equal political status to men and overturn existing political and societal structures.
-The outreach includes providing a toolkit for disproving myths about abortion, understanding the long history of moralization and offering suggestions for ways to be locally involved in reproductive justice.
+Contraception, Abortion, and Reproductive Rights: Deconstructing Moralistic Arguments Against Abortion in Ancient Rome seeks to prove that the moralization of abortion in Ancient Rome is due mainly to concerns over granting autonomy to Roman women, which would in turn grant them an equal political status to men and overturn existing political and societal structures.
+The outreach consisted of an event with Rabbi Dennis Ross of Concerned Clergy for Choice to discuss myths about abortion, the long history of moralization, and ways to be locally involved in reproductive justice.
 (Professor Ronnie Ancona, Classic and Oriental Studies)

 Elena Sundick